 When a person without symptoms has been exposed to glandular fever

 A blood sample drawn from a vein in your arm

 What is being tested?

 Epstein-Barr virus (EBV) are a group of tests that are ordered to help diagnose a current, recent, or past EBV infection.
 EBV is a member of the herpes virus family.
 Passed through the saliva, the causes an infection that is very common.
 According to World Health Organisation (WHO), as many as 95% of people in the world adult population has been infected by EBV.
 After exposure to the virus, there is an of several weeks.
 EBV then causes an primary infection, followed by resolution and dormancy.
-Latent EBV remains in the person’s body for the rest of their life, reactivating intermittently, but causing few problems unless the person’s is significantly compromised.
+Latent EBV remains in the person’s body for the rest of their life, reactivating intermittently, but causes minimal symptoms or complications unless the person’s is significantly compromised.